arifwn/TinySuspender/doc/design.md

       window

 - Automatic Suspension Commands:
-    - Disable automatic suspension for an hour
-    - Enable automatic suspension
     - Disable automatic suspension on this tab: Prevent automatic suspension for current tab
     - Enable automatic suspension on this tab